govfresh/govfresh.github.io/_thoughts/2025-02-06-code-fork-in-the-road.md

 ## Fork the code

 To fork government code is to preserve today what may not be accessible tomorrow.
-There's no indication these repos won't be deleted, but there's also good reason to believe they might be.
+There's no indication these repos won't be deleted, but there's also good reason to believe they might.

 Citizen archivists can easily preserve this code by working together to fork as much as possible, before it's too late.
 A movement to do this in a collective effort housed in a centralized organization would be a proactive way to archive millions (billions?) of dollars of technical work available to the public at large.

 For example, repositories I forked within minutes include [Code.gov](https://github.com/civichackingagency/code-gov), [Data.gov](https://github.com/civichackingagency/data.gov), the [U.S. Web Design System](https://github.com/civichackingagency/uswds) and [Digital Services Playbook](https://github.com/civichackingagency/playbook).

+Note: Private repos that are forked will be deleted if the original repository is deleted.
+You must clone (download) these ([GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository), [GitLab](https://docs.gitlab.com/ee/topics/git/clone.html)).

 ## Thank you for your service